This guide outlines why renewable energy is important to our future.

 Summary – Importance Of, & Benefits & Advantages Of Renewable Energy

-- The importance of renewable energy for the future is significant.
-One of the main reasons is the fact that these energy sources won’t face the same depletion and scarcity issues that non renewable energy sources might
+One of the main reasons is the fact that these energy sources don’t face the same depletion and scarcity issues that non renewable energy sources might (although, it’s interesting that some reports indicate that a large scale renewable energy transition can involve the unsustainable use of raw materials, and still requires some fossil fuels)

 Why Is Renewable Energy Important?